This is a comprehensive guide to help you buy the best adjustable weight bench for your home gym.

 You need the leg holder to keep from sliding down the bench on decline movements.
 On FID benches like the Force USA Commercial FID that don’t have a leg holder attachment, you’re limited to moderately heavy decline chest work; definitely no decline ab work.

 The frame should have powder coated paint.
-Not regular wet paint coat.
+Not a regular wet paint coat.

 The powder coating protects against scratches and chipping, which would then lead to rusting of the underlying steel.
 Some cheap benches may say they’re powder coated, but it’s either poor quality or it’s not actually powder coated.